Contents

 matches objects that are empty according to either

-, or ADL-found empty
+std::empty, or ADL-found empty free

 function.

-checks range’s size.
+SizeIs checks range’s size.
 If constructed with

-arg, the matchers accepts ranges whose size is
+size_t arg, the matchers accepts ranges whose size is

 exactly equal to the arg.
 If constructed from another matcher, then the